 For the safety of our students the use and possession of alcohol, tobacco, drugs and other illicit substances is forbidden.
-Violators will face penalties as described in the SJJ Student Bulletin of Information.
+Violators will face penalties as described in the SJJA Student Bulletin of Information.

-No limos or other chauffeured vehicles are allowed for SJJ dances.
+No limos or other chauffeured vehicles are allowed for SJJA dances.
 Students arriving in such vehicles will not be allowed into the dance and their parents will be contacted.

-All SJJ dances will have eight to 10 faculty prefects.
-Prefects are expected to follow the school rules and monitor student conduct and safety.
-All SJJ dances will have Toledo police officers for safety reasons.
-SJJ is not responsible for missing or stolen items.
+All SJJA dances will have 10 or more chaperones.
+All SJJA dances will have a Toledo Police officer on site for security.
+SJJA is not responsible for missing or stolen items.